bugsfixbunny/react-nestjs-mysql-boilerplate/doc/description.md

 Many other features are available thanks to modules developped by the community.

-This starter is used by Galadrim, a french web agency base in Paris with 30 developpers.
+This starter is currently used by Galadrim, a french web agency base in Paris made of 30 developpers.